“The immediacy of a taco, handed to you hot from grill and comal, can’t be equaled.

 At first glance, the menu may appear to be rather limited.
 Its offerings are categorized into burritos, gorditas, tacos, tortas and aguas frescas.
 The variety increases exponentially because you’re able to have your tacos, burritos, gorditas and tortas constructed from the same basic ingredients (al pastor, buche, barbacoa, carne asada, etc.).
 For example, not only can you have a taco al pastor, you can order a burrito stuffed with the same al pastor pork.
 If the menu doesn’t make you drool, the “cheap eats” pricing structure just might.
 Two can eat rather well (and probably take some home) for around twenty dollars.

-In addition to eating well, you can drink merrily.
+1 February 2015: In addition to eating well, you can drink merrily.
 Not only does El Paisa offer Mexican Coke in a bottle (which is sweetened with real sugar and not the high-fructose corn syrup used in America), you’ll find some of the very best aguas frescas in town.
 Served from large barrel-shaped containers, these refreshing beverages actually taste like the fruits (or almond milk and cinnamon in the case of horchata) from which they’re derived.
-The melon and piña are absolutely amazing!
+The melon, platano (banana), sandia (watermelon) and piña (pineapple) are absolutely amazing!
+The accommodating wait staff may even acquiesce if you ask them nicely to give you a mix of any two.
+Banana and pineapple make a wonderful combination.
+Simply amazing!

-Four different salsas of varying piquancy are also available, but the more incendiary among them will serve more to obfuscate other flavors than to ameliorate them.
+1 February 2015: Four different salsas of varying piquancy are also available, but the more incendiary among them will serve more to obfuscate other flavors than to ameliorate them.
+The salsa offering perhaps the most refreshingly pleasant and just right heat level may be the tomatillo-jalpeño salsa which you might be tempted to chug.
+It’s very good!
 You won’t want anything masking the glorious flavor of the meats, especially the al pastor.
-That the al pastor was so delicious was no surprise, but its just slightly crispy texture (not quite chicharron-like, but in the vicinity) was a pleasant surprise.
+That the al pastor is so delicious was no surprise, but its just slightly crispy texture (not quite chicharron-like, but in the vicinity) was a pleasant surprise.
 The other meats (carne asada and carnitas) we sampled had similar qualities and were equally enjoyable.

-Burritos are of the hand-held variety and are about seven inches in length.
+1 February 2015: Burritos are of the hand-held variety and are about seven inches in length.
 Each tightly-wrapped flour tortilla plays host to some of the very best burritos in Albuquerque.
-You’ll exclaim “Holy Mole” at your first bite of the mole burrito, love-me-tender tendrils of pork prepared in a complex and numerous blend of ingredients, some with a discernible sweetness.
+You’ll exclaim “Holy Mole” at your first bite of the mole burrito, love-me-tender tendrils of pork prepared in a complex and numerous blend of ingredients, some with a discernible sweetness and all coalescing to provide a back-of-the-throat heat you’ll enjoy.
 It’s an amazing mole made even more impressive by its low price.
 It’s not every Mexican restaurant which serves a chile relleno burrito so if you see it on the menu, you’re well advised to try it.
 In contrast to the mole which is dominated by sweet notes, the chile relleno burrito has a pleasant bite.
+It won’t water your eyes, but your tongue and the back of your throat will feel its bite.

 Taqueria El Paisa is the real thing–as authentic a taqueria as you’ll find in Old Mexico without pretentions or compromise.
 It’s the home of riquisimo!